 Campus Security is a part of the Security and Parking Services Department, and our office is located in the Welcome Centre at the main entrance of our campus.
 The in-house security staff is available to the whole campus 24 hours a day, 7 days a week, and 365 days per year, to ensure that the campus is safe and secure.

-The Student Success Centre provides intentionally designed programs and resources that enhance the students’ ability to set goals, to persist academically, to develop skills and to establish informed decision-making practices based on a Christian worldview.
-The following services are available in the Student Success Centre:
+The Learning Commons provides intentionally designed programs and resources that enhance the students’ ability to set goals, to persist academically, to develop skills and to establish informed decision-making practices based on a Christian worldview.
+The following services are available in the Learning Commons:

 Disabilities/Equity of access – access to educational opportunities and academic accommodations for students with disabilities; and